NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 file transfer.

-**Azure: How to copy a file from the controller node to the project's permanent storage?** #.
-Start a cluster and login into the controller node.
+**Azure: How to copy a file from the controller node to the project's permanent storage?- #.
+Start a cluster and login into the controller node.**

    An example use the project cz-c4-id’s secret file.